Kasiski examination: How it works

+The word "the" is sometimes mapped to "bea", sometimes to "sbe" and other times to "ead".
+However, it is mapped to "sbe" twice, and in a long enough text, it would likely be mapped multiple times to each of these possibilities.
+Kasiski observed that the distance between such repeated appearances must be a multiple of the encryption period.

+In this example, the period is 5, and the distance between the two occurrences of "sbe" is 30, which is 6 times the period.
+Therefore, the greatest common divisor of the distances between repeated sequences will reveal the key length or a multiple of it.

 A string-based attack

 The difficulty of using the Kasiski examination lies in finding repeated strings.
 This is a very hard task to perform manually, but computers can make it much easier.
 However, care is still required, since some repeated strings may just be coincidence, so that some of the repeat distances are misleading.
 The cryptanalyst has to rule out the coincidences to find the correct length.
 Then, of course, the monoalphabetic ciphertexts that result must be cryptanalyzed.